reeshuffled/reeshuffled.github.io/_posts/2023-11-05-How-to-Try-More-Beer.md

 ---
 layout: article
-categories: Articles
-tags: ["Beer"]
+tags:
+- Beer
-title: "How to Try More Beer"
+title: How to Try More Beer
 slug: how-to-try-more-beer
-description: "Various ways to try more craft beer and fill out that Untappd profile."
+description: Various ways to try more craft beer and fill out that Untappd profile.
-started_at: "2023-10-14 09:16:00"
+started_at: '2023-10-14 09:16:00'
+category: Garden
 ---

 ## Why try more beer?